What Is Metabolic Confusion? Does It Actually Work?

 “If you struggle with sticking to caloric restriction, metabolic confusion may offer an alternative that allows you to take breaks from low-calorie eating while maintaining an overall slight caloric deficit long term,” says Fernando.
 “However, it is important to emphasize that the long-term effects on health are currently unknown.”

-Is Metabolic Confusion Safe?
+Is the Metabolic Confusion Diet Plan Safe?

 “As long as it’s not practiced in an extreme manner—for example, eating fewer calories (i.e. 800 calories) for five days, followed by higher calories (i.e. 3,500 calories) for two days—it should be fine,” says Fernando.